NSK Trade City: History

-On 11 January 2022, NSK Grocer which is known as the largest and first retail outlet in the heart of Kuala Lumpur with a new and modern concept, launced in Quill City Mall, offering a wide range of quality local and imported products at affordable prices.
+On 11 January 2022, NSK Grocer which is known as the largest and first retail outlet in the heart of Kuala Lumpur with a new and modern concept, launched in Quill City Mall, offering a wide range of quality local and imported products at affordable prices.
 Spanning over 85000 sqft, including the largest fresh food section, dry goods section, wholesale section and delicatessen.

-List of branches by location

-This is a list of NSK hypermarkets, NSK Trade City and NSK Grocer outlets in Malaysia as of October 2021.
-NSK Trading Sdn.
-Bhd. is also included in this list and was also established as a small retail wholesaler.